KainosEngineeringAcademy/space-adacemy/README.md

 "This is our home for the next four years," she said.
 "It's not much, but it's cozy enough."

-The room was small and simple, with two beds, two desks, two closets, and a window that looked out at the gray lunar surface.
+The room was small and simple, with two beds, two desks, two closets, and a window that looked out at the grey lunar surface.

+After a long, hard day, I entered my shared room and saw Zara already sleeping in my small bed.
+Quietly, I paced across the room and gazed out across the grey, empty, lunar landscape and allowed the bright darkness to fill my mind, preparing me for another restless night in space.
+I jolted out of my disassociative state when Zara let out a small snore, and took this as an opportunity to lie down in my simple, vaguely uncomfortable bed and fall into a deep slumber.

+A quiet, repetitive beeping roused me from my deep sleep.
+Drearily, I wiped my eyes and reached to disable my alarm, but after some fumbling I noticed the noise wasn't coming from my alarm clock, and that Zara wasn't in her bed.
+I suddenly became aware of the situation around me.
+The alarm wasn't from the alarm clock, but from the Space Academy's central alarm system.
+Outside my window, it seemed every single person and robot at this academy were frantically chasing around in some attempt to solve the issue, and yet I had no clue what was happening.